In the course of blessing the Jewish people, Bilaam uttered words that have come to seem to many to encapsulate Jewish history:

 How can I curse whom God has not cursed?Num.
 23:8-9

-How can I doom whom God has not doomed?
+How can I denounce the Lord has not denounced?

 That is how it seemed during the persecutions and pogroms in Europe.
 It is how it seemed during the Holocaust.
 It is how it sometimes seems to Israel and its defenders today.
 We find ourselves alone.
 How should we understand this fact?
 How should we interpret this verse?